vuln-storage (499 pts)

 Useful reading

 ptmalloc/glibc allocator pwnables are kinda new to me.
-I thought it’d be useful to share the stuff I found while trying to solve this challenge as this can be useful in order to understand the logic behind the technique implemented in the solve.py
+I thought it’d be useful to share the stuff I found while trying to solve this challenge as this can be useful in order to understand the logic behind the technique implemented in the solve.py file:

 - Shrinking Free Chunks